aawadall/Reinforcement-Learning/README.md

 ## World Dynamics
 This is the main simulator

+## TODO: Action Collection
+A new class to be defined, Action Collection, is a set of actions sorted in a certain manner, and can be accessed using an index. this index is wel understood by the agent related to this action collection.
+While an agent has a new attribute of AgentType.
+An Environment should define relation between agent types and action collections

 # Things to do
 * Make Agents interact only with integer actions